 I promise you can do it!
 But if you’re still nervous, check out this advice for first-time solo travelers.

 Once I traveled to Portland for a weekend to go to an Ed Sheeran concert.
 I wasn’t able to get tickets in my city so my solution was to visit another city for the show.
 I also scored upgraded tickets to the front row because there was an empty seat! #solotravelforthewin

 Having an activity you really want to do when traveling will keep you motivated and excited for your trip instead of scared of doing it by yourself.

 Also, on that same Portland trip, I booked a city food and sightseeing tour.
 The people in my group were fascinated I was there by myself and we chatted throughout the tour.
 This is a common occurrence I’ve noticed when I travel alone.
 People are more inclined to approach and talk to me than when I’m traveling with others.

 Whatever your reason for travel, know that you’ll always be able to meet others and make friends.
 Sure there are times of solitude, but now I can say I have friends all over the world!

-I best advice for potential solo travelers is to just try it.
+My best advice for solo travelers is to just try it.
 Solo traveling isn’t for everyone and I accept that, but you won’t know until you try it.
 And who knows?
 You might just like it!

 Not sure what to pack for your trip?
 Check out my post on Travel Packing with Marie Kondo.